 "The tablet is made of enduring bronze, six feet by four feet in dimensions and weighs 815 pounds.
 The total cost, covering installation is $1,800.
 It is proposed to place this splendid piece of art work in the entrance hall of the Davis County High School, where it will serve as a wholesome factor in the education of the young people of Davis County" (The Weekly Reflex, editorial written by W.P.
 Epperson, April 12, 1923)

-The memorial was dedicated at a public ceremony on November 11, 1923, and it was a major feature of Davis High School for about 50 years--up until the mid-1970s.
-Unfortunately, in the 1970s the memorial disappeared when the high school building was being remodeled--its fate or whereabouts now totally unknown.
+The memorial was dedicated at a public ceremony on November 11, 1923.
+It was a major feature of Davis High School for about 50 years--up until the mid-1970s.
+Unfortunately, in the 1970s the memorial disappeared when the high school building was being remodeled--its fate or whereabouts now are unknown.